adamtupper/morepork/README.rst

 ========

-A collection of utilities for PyTorch.
+A collection of utilities for PyTorch and other Python libraries commonly used for ML.

 Description